 David Rice graduated from Harvard College in 2010, having studied film and literature.
 He has taught animation at Harvard and creative writing at the Gotham Writers' Workshops, in addition to tutoring English, writing, math, science and test prep, in NYC and elsewhere.
 His first novel is forthcoming next year, and his animations have been shown at festivals around the world.
 At SSW, David tutors across all subjects for students in fourth through twelfth grade.
-He also specializes in Test Prep for middle and high school admissions.
+He also specializes in Test Prep for middle, high school, and college admissions.

 Jaclyn Wickham is an educational technologist and former teacher who is passionate about education reform, and is continually exploring innovative ways to use technology to enhance learning.
 She holds a Master’s degree in Human-Computer Interaction from New York University’s ITP program and a Bachelor’s degree in Elementary Education.
 In her former role as a classroom teacher, Jaclyn increased student achievement and created personalized learning experiences for her students through the use of instructional technology such as interactive whiteboard lessons, student response systems, and one-to-one iPads.
 As a professional development specialist and instructional coach, she traveled to classrooms across NYC to deliver small and large group presentations, model instructional best practices, and coach teachers on how to integrate technology into their curriculum, instruction, and assessment practices.
-At SSW, she tutors elementary students across all subjects.
+At SSW, she tutors elementary & middles school students across all subjects in addition to working as our test prep coordinator and lead curriculum developer.

 Katie Wheeler currently teaches fifth gradein the dual language program at PS 58.
 She attended the University of Buffalo where she earned a B.A. in French Literature and Language.
 After graduating from Buffalo, she moved to Grasse, France, where she was an English language assistant at Lycée Alexis de Tocqueville.
 She went on to earn a Master's in TESOL at CUNY Hunter and taught high school French and English as a Second Language before ending up at PS 58.
 She is an immensely talented and engaging teacher who knows her students very well, and she very quickly understands how to fill the gaps in their understanding to get them to where they need to be.
 In addition, she is a test prep genius!
 At SSW, Katie teaches individual and group tutoring sessions and runs several test prep workshops.